You have turned-in this assignment. You can review the lesson and see your previous answers.

 So, this paragraph focuses on city nightlife and cabarets.

-Weimar culture was controversial, because it represented a dramatic break from traditional German values, sparking a culture war between modernists and conservatives.
+Weimar culture was controversial because it represented a dramatic break from traditional German values sparking a culture war between modernists and conservatives.

-The loosening of censorship after 1918 allowed resurge in artistic and political expression, which many conservatives saw as a sign of moral decay.
+The loosening of censorship after 1918 allowed for resurge in artistic and political expression, which many conservatives saw as a sign of moral decay.

-Berlin's cabarets openly mocked religion and nationalism, while the city's nightlife, notorious for its drug use and prostitution, reinforced its reputation as a hub of crime and pleasure seeking.
+Berlin's cabarets openly mocked religion and nationalism while the city's nightlife notorious for its drug use and prostitution, reinforced its reputation as a hub of crime and pleasure seeking.

 And for the paragraph on the Bauhaus movement, your answer may have looked like this.

-The Bauhaus school was a hub for radical thinkers, many of whom held left-wing views, dressed unconventionally, and challenged social norms.
 Their wild costume parties, drug use, and freeform dances fueled the perception that the school was a degenerate community promoting un-German ideas.

 As a result, right-wing politicians denounced Bauhaus as a breeding ground for communism, leading to government funding cuts in 1924 and forcing its relocation to Dessau.